The Do’s and Don’ts of Advertising Rules and Regulations for a Medical Service – An Overview and a Quiz

 - Firstly, patient PHOTOS can not be used without their explicit consent.
 In other words, you must have patient consent for use in images and videos – Patient Privacy concerns

 - Before and after patient PHOTOS must not be misleading.
-In other words photos must have consistant lighting, good photo technique, similar background, similar posture and clothing, etc.
+In other words, photos must have consistent lighting, good photo technique, similar background, similar posture and clothing, etc.

 - There must also be a clear RISK LABEL (e.g. always seek a second opinion) or MESSAGE wherever any invasive procedure is discussed – your photos, Facebook, social media, website etc (AHPRA requirement)

 - Promoting and mentioning of prescription DRUG NAMES, nicknames or products (like Botox, Xeomin, Dysport, Juvederm, Restylane, even Brotox) is NOT ALLOWED by TGA

 - As well as drug brand names, GENERIC DRUG names and INGREDIENTS (e.g. botulinum toxin, hyaluronic acid) even the word collagen are also prohibited

 - Under no circumstances can you use misleading or EXAGGERATED CLAIMS (e.g. miracle cures, painless treatments, instant recovery, totally safe procedure) – need medical proof